viant/endly/README.md

 <a name="GettingStarted"></a>
 ## Getting Started

-Endly automate sequence of actions into reusable tasks and workflows or inline pipeline tasks.
+Endly automate sequence of actions into reusable tasks and workflows.

 **a) System preparation**

-For instance: the following define inline pipeline tasks to prepare app system services:
+For instance: the following define inline workflowto prepare app system services:

 @system.yaml
 ```yaml